The best free learning websites for kids!

 I think any child can benefit from a few educational websites.
 These are great resources to supplement home school lessons, give kids an extra boost of knowledge, and to help keep their minds active over the summer months.

-My son is always telling me about a new sound he learned from one of his learning websites.
+My son is always telling me about a new alphabet sound he learned from one of his learning websites.
 It makes me so happy to know these are helping him learn and progress.

 Educational Websites for Younger Kids